Need a quick recommendation? My choice for the best knee brace for torn meniscus and ACL is the McDavid 429X Knee Brace.

 A tear in your ACL and meniscus is not something to be taken lightly.
 Work with a medical professional to determine the best solution.
 Not every case of torn ACL or meniscus will require surgery.
 Take their advice on what types of support apparatus you should use.

-You should also be very careful on the types of activities that you engage in if you have a torn ACL and meniscus.
+You should also be very careful on the types of activities that you engage in if you have a torn ACL or a meniscus tear.
 Basketball players are prone to ACL injuries due to the fast-paced running and jumping motions required by the sport.
 The likelihood of a player landing at an awkward angle after a jump is quite high and this is the usual cause of an ACL tear.
 You may need to take a break from playing basketball depending on the severity of the injury that you have sustained.
 Let’s watch this video to get a better understanding of meniscus tears and what doctors advice with regards to long term health.

-Types of Knee Braces
+Types Of Knee Braces

 Knowing the types of knee braces will narrow down the products that you need to consider.